 Josep is a Spanish independent social psychologist.
-He has a masters degree in Information and Knowledge Society, a Diploma of Advanced Studies in Social Psychology (degree which qualifies him as a Researcher through the Spanish Ministry of Culture) and university certificates in Social and Cultural Studies and in Personal and Family Conflicts.
-He followed three years of doctoral research on the social uses and appropriations of how young people make use of information and communication technologies.
-He studied Philosophy and Humanities, especially in the fields of History, Aesthetic, Language and Science theories.
+He has a Master degree in Information and Knowledge Society, a Diploma of Advanced Studies in Social Psychology (degree which qualifies him as a Researcher through the Spanish Ministry of Culture) and university certificates in Personal and Family Conflicts and in Social and Cultural Studies.
+In this context he studied Philosophy and Humanities; especially in the fields of History, Aesthetics, Linguistics, Discourse Analysis, and Science & Technology theories.

-He describes himself as an epistemologist since, in addition to the practice, research, and theory he devotes much of his time wondering about the process of co-constructing knowledge and about these three social practices in psychology.
-He found in the Social Construction point of view a lot of resources to help him with these thoughts and questions.
-He is also interested in the Social Studies of Science and Technology, having participated as a speaker at conferences on this issue and on qualitative research methodologies.
+He describes himself as an epistemologist since, in addition to the practice, research, and theory he devotes much of his time wondering about the process of co-constructing knowledge and about the social and cultural practices in Psychology.
+He finds in the Social Construction point of view a lot of resources to help him with these thoughts and subjects.
+He is also interested in the Social Studies of Science and Technology and in Relational Research methodologies.

-In 2004, after studying some of the foundational work of Kenneth J. Gergen, John Shotter and others on Social Constructionism, Josep attended the Gergen's Social Construction workshop in Wallingford, Pennsylvania and since that time he devotes much of his time to training and disseminating ideas and practices about Social Constructionism in Spanish.
-In 2005 he founded the university forum (Open University of Catalonia, UOC) "Social Constructionist Psychology" and in 2006 decided to open a blog on "Social Psychology and Social Construction," http://www.construccionismosocial.net, one of the Spanish language web sites on the topic most visited and consulted.
+In 2004, after studying some of the foundational work of Kenneth J. Gergen, John Shotter, Harlene Anderson, Sheila McNamee and others on Social Constructionism, Josep attended the Gergen’s Social Construction workshop in Wallingford, Pennsylvania and since that time he devotes much of his time to training and disseminating ideas and practices about Social Constructionism in Spanish, having participated in a large number of events and related seminars.
+He has published several articles and book chapters and participated in congresses always from the perspective of the SC.
+In 2005 he founded the university forum (Open University of Catalonia, UOC) “Social Constructionist Psychology” and in 2006 decided to open a blog on “Social and Relational Constructionism,”, one of the Spanish language websites on the topic most visited and consulted.